taliajmallo/rpgs/campaigns/Beamsaber/charsheet.md

   - She is soft-hearted and will suffer for it.
 - Amaryllis Ubiquitous (Minerva)
   - She understands purpose like I do, even if we serve different masters.
+  - We are both weapons of war.
+How is it, then, that she so capably demonstrates agency away from the battlefield?
 - Naomi Förstner (Caoimhe)
   - She is a dutiful and diligent interim handler - I am fortunate she survived.
 - Gawain 7490 (Satya)